Château Angélus Saint-Emilion 2015 - 1er Grand Cru Classé A

 About the wine:

-Deep garnet-purple in color, the 2015 Angélus is a bit closed at first, but it quickly opens up to reveal a wonderful bouquet of raspberry jam, ripe black plum, and chocolate-covered cherry, with notes of Darjeeling tea, candied violet, spice cake, and cinnamon stick, along with a hint of anise.
-The full-bodied palate is fabulously opulent, offering layers of black and red fruit that coat the mouth, with abundant floral notes and a seductive velvety texture, finishing with great length and tension.
+Deep garnet-purple in color, the 2015 Angélus is a bit closed at first, but it quickly opens up to reveal a wonderful bouquet of raspberry jam, ripe black plums, and chocolate-covered cherries, with notes of Darjeeling tea, candied violets, spice cake, and cinnamon sticks, along with a hint of anise.
+The full-bodied palate is fabulously opulent, offering layers of black and red fruits that coat the mouth, with abundant floral notes and a seductive velvety texture, finishing with great length and tension.
 2023–2050

 About the estate: